-The Draft Sutton St. Nicholas NDP includes 9 objectives and it is intended that these objectives will be delivered by 8 criteria based planning policies; there are two site allocations proposed within the village, one site to the north and one site to the south.
+The Sutton St. Nicholas NDP includes 9 objectives and it is intended that these objectives will be delivered by 9 criteria based planning policies; there are two site allocations proposed within the village, one site to the north and one site to the south.
 A number of options were considered across five topic areas during the preparation of the draft plan.

 The environmental appraisal of the Sutton St. Nicholas NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provided a review and analysis of the NDP.
-Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.
+Stage C involved preparing an Environmental Report and Stage D comprises of an update to the Environmental Report following the Regulation 14 consultation.